Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics

-The operator $M^{-1}_{\mathrm{AS}}$ serves as a preconditioner for $A$ and approximates the action of $A^{-1}$ by combining the solutions of local subdomain problems.

-In practice, the action of $M^{-1}_{\mathrm{AS}}$ consists of independent local solves on the subdomains, followed by an accumulation of the corrections.
-The inverse $A_i^{-1}$ can either be computed using a sparse direct solver, or it is approximated.

-From a parallel computing perspective, each subdomain typically corresponds to a process or a group of processes as in~\cite{heinlein:2023:PST}, or more generally to a thread or processing unit in a parallel implementation.
-The restriction operators $R_i$ and their transposes then represent parallel communication or data movement patterns, e.g., in message passing (MPI) or shared-memory environments.
+{From a parallel computing perspective, each subdomain typically corresponds to a process or a group of processes as in~\cite{heinlein:2023:PST}, or more generally to a thread or processing unit in a parallel implementation.
+The restriction operators $R_i$ and their transposes then represent parallel communication or data movement patterns, e.g., in message-passing (MPI) or shared-memory environments.
 Applying $R_i$ corresponds to gathering local data, while applying $R_i^T$ corresponds to scattering local corrections back to the global vector.
 The overlap determines the amount of communication or synchronization required.

-Such parallel implementations arise naturally not only on distributed-memory systems, but also on shared-memory architectures and embedded multi-core platforms commonly used in robotic systems.
+Such data movement patterns occur naturally not only on distributed-memory systems, but also on shared-memory architectures and embedded multi-core platforms commonly used in robotics.